 She returned to her car and began nosing her way south, occasionally, stopping to tramp a short distance to a remote canyon view and to enjoy the solitude and wonders of raw nature before retracing her steps to her faithful car to continue her meandering investigation of hawks in the Wallowas.

-Later that morning Willard Buffalo was grazing on a patch of bunchgrass growing near a trickling stream.
+Later that morning Willard Bison was grazing on a patch of bunchgrass growing near a trickling stream.
 Close by on a rotting log squatted Rachael Hawk finishing her breakfast.

 Willard raised his burley head to look at Rachael, “Last night I dreamed about the… plains… what do you call the lush grass the other side of 82.” he said.